cloudflare/cloudflare-docs/content/dns/cname-flattening/cname-flattening-diagram.md

 ## Example use case

-- `domain.test` is a zone in Cloudflare and has the following CNAME record:
+- `domain.test` is a zone on Cloudflare and has the following CNAME record:

 {{<example>}}
 | Type | Name | Content | TTL |